jnozzi/cocoadev.com/markdown/HelpWithRadioButtons.md

 ----

-A quick and dirty way to determine if your outlets are properly connected, is on     awakeFromNib General/NSLog your outlets:     General/NSLog(@"%@", radioButton1); and if it shows (null) then it's not setup properly.
+A quick and dirty way to determine if your outlets are properly connected, is on     awakeFromNib NSLog your outlets:     NSLog(@"%@", radioButton1); and if it shows (null) then it's not setup properly.

 ----